-Recently, plant based meats have hit the ground running among both the public and many large food chains.
+Recently, plant-based meats have hit the ground running among both the public and many large food chains.

-The answer is: the marketing scheme.
+The answer is the marketing scheme.

-Plant based burgers and meat were not marketed to the vegan/vegetarian crowd but instead, the general population of meat eaters as an alternative that takes away from the mass agriculture of ground beef products.
-This is why many corporate food chains such as Qdoba, Subway, Burger King, and KFC have partnered with either one of the two large plant based meat brands, Impossible Meat or Beyond Meat.
-They’ve been able to draw a new crowd in by offering plant based meats and build even more hype on their same menu items but by simply replacing the patty used.
+Plant-based burgers and meat were not marketed to the vegan/vegetarian crowd but instead, the general population of meat-eaters as an alternative that takes away from the mass agriculture of ground beef products.
+This is why many corporate food chains such as Qdoba, Subway, Burger King, and KFC have partnered with either one of the two large plant-based meat brands, Impossible Meat or Beyond Meat.
+They’ve been able to draw a new crowd in by offering plant-based meats and build even more hype on their same menu items but by simply replacing the patty used.
 Genius?
 Sure.
 Healthy?
-Well let's take a look at the differences between plant and animal-based meats.
+Well, let's take a look at the differences between plant and animal-based meats.

 Plant-Based v.
 Animal-Based Meats

 When it comes to sustainability, plant-based meats knock animal-based meats to the curb.
 Based on an article from the Good Food Institute, plant-based meats take up 47% to 99% less land than conventional meats with a median savings of 93%.
 To put animal-based meats into perspective, raising animals for human consumption takes up 77% of the world’s agricultural land but provides only 17% of our food (John, 2019).
-This is a massive amount of land to be used but not a large portion of output.
+This is a massive amount of land to be used but not a large portion of the output.
 When comparing greenhouse gas emissions from plant-based and animal-based meats, plant-based meats can cause 30 to 90% less greenhouse gas emissions than animal-based meats (John, 2019).
 Thirty to ninety percent is quite a large range in comparison but is overall more beneficial to the earth.

 As for antibiotics, plant-based meats are free of antibiotics while most animal-based meats use 70% of medically important antibiotics (John, 2019).
 By using antibiotics in meat, we drive up our tolerance to them and make them less useful to ourselves.
 One of the larger pros of plant-based meats is the lesser amount of water it uses.
 Approximately, plant-based meats use 72 to 99% less water than animal meats (John, 2019).
 This is a large issue concerning agriculture considering animal-based meats use up 1/3 of all water in agriculture alone.
 Now, only looking at sustainability, most would say that plant-based meats should be the new norm.
 Things that seem too good to be true though, almost always, are.